AaronGCProg/ZIPManagement_PhysFS/docs/index.md

 <h3  align="center" id="setup">Folder Set-Up</h3>

 Remember to have all your assets in a ZIP.
-From now on we will no longer load from conventional folders.
+From now, we will no longer load from conventional folders.

 <img src="https://raw.githubusercontent.com/AaronGCProg/ZIPManagement_PhysFS/master/docs/imagesWeb/setup.JPG" class="center">

-Within the ZIP you can organize it as your team, the more intuitive it seems.
+You can organize the ZIP as you wish and intuitive seems to you.

 <img src="https://raw.githubusercontent.com/AaronGCProg/ZIPManagement_PhysFS/master/docs/imagesWeb/setup2.JPG" class="center">